 Recognizing that talented candidates may be unaware of the opportunities at Morris Nichols, we have made a concerted effort to raise the visibility of our firm among law schools and law students to further our message that Morris Nichols values diversity in our workplace.

 The Delaware Minority Job Fair (DMJF) is sponsored each year by the Delaware State Bar Association and a group of legal employers interested in increasing diversity in the Delaware legal and business communities.
 The DMJF is a unique opportunity for law students not only to interview with a variety of well-respected Delaware employers, but also to learn about the practice of law in Delaware from leaders of its legal community.
 Morris Nichols has been responsible for organizing the Job Fair numerous times, most recently in 2005.

 Commitment to Diversity

-Morris Nichols’ Hiring Partner Derek Abbott underscores our firm’s commitment to diversity in our workplace and in our community:
+Morris Nichols’ Hiring Partner Megan Cascio underscores our firm’s commitment to diversity in our workplace and in our community: